DoriCzele/Angelika-s-Wedding-Cakes/README.md

 The navigation bar and all links are fully functional as expected across all browsers and devices.
 The smooth-scroll behaviour doesn't work on Safari browser, which is possibly due to the application.

 * **Verdict**
 The test has passed and all criteria achieved.

+### Gallery

+* **Plan**
+Include a responsive gallery to showcase previous works.

+* **Implementation**
+A gallery was implemented via Bootstrap carousel, contains multiple slides with controls.

+* **Test**
+Manual testing was used across multiple browsers (Safari, Google Chrome, Firefox) to make sure the previous and next controls of the carousel are fully functional.
+The gallery was also tested in responsive design mode on mobile and tablet devices as well as on desktop.

+* **Result**

+The gallery and both controls are fully functional as expected across all browsers and devices.

+* **Verdict**
+The test has passed and all criteria achieved.